kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.3.10 =
+* Bug fix - resolves deprecated function issue with SEO by Yoast update v1.7.3.
+Critical for sites running both Nested Pages and WordPress SEO by Yoast

 = 1.3.9 =
 * Bug fix - error when deleting a page from the nested view with menu sync disabled